15 Cringe-Worthy Stories About the Worst Roommates Ever

 A bit batty

 “My roommate’s contribution to our room décor was a giant bat Halloween decoration (for all season use).
 It was made of garbage bag plastic and had a big face on it, with a wingspan of at least four feet.
 She hung it in the corner of our dorm room right at the foot of my bed, so I got to wake up to it every morning.” —J.G. from Milwaukee, Wisconsin.
-These are 14 surprising things every college student needs in their dorm room.

 “Once a friend and I decided to move into a house with three strangers who were all friends.
 We met them on social media and then met each other for the first time to view the apartment.
 They seemed nice, so we signed the lease, but it quickly became a nightmare!
 One of the roommates claimed the living room as her bedroom and one refused to pay their portion of the utility bills.
 The final straw was when one of my roommates stole my bike and sold it on Facebook!” —Carli Evilsizer, marketing director for Roomi